In This Article

 People are often terrified when they’re told they may need a root canal.
 Most people believe root canal therapy is an extremely complex or surgical procedure with significant downtime and risks.
 However, that’s completely untrue — root canal therapy is a fairly common and simple procedure, and it usually concludes in a single session, without downtime.
 You can think of a root canal treatment as a slightly more intense form of a filling, necessary if your cavity is too deep for a typical dental filling.
 Furthermore, root canal therapy is a crucial procedure because it’s your last chance to save an increasingly rotten tooth.
 If you don’t seek root canal treatment, you may eventually need an emergency tooth extraction.
-In this article, a root canal dentist near me discusses emergency root canal near me, so you realize that there’s no cause for concern.
+In this article, a root canal dentist near me discusses emergency root canal, so you realize that there’s no cause for concern.

 What is a root canal?